ibm-cloud-docs/monitoring/provision.md

     where

     * NAME is the name of the Sysdig instance
-    * *sysdig-monitor* is the name of the Sysdig service name in the {{site.data.keyword.Bluemix_notm}}
+    * *sysdig-monitor* is the name of the IBM Cloud Monitoring with Sysdig service name in the {{site.data.keyword.Bluemix_notm}}
     * SERVICE_PLAN_NAME is the type of plan.
 Valid values are: `lite`, `graduated-tier`
-    * LOCATION is the region where the Sysdig instance is created
+    * LOCATION is the region where the instance is created

-    For example, to provision a Sysdig instance with the paid plan, run the following command:
+    For example, to provision an instance with the paid plan, run the following command:

     ```
     ibmcloud resource service-instance-create sysdig-instance-01 sysdig-monitor graduated-tier us-south